Close Menu

 HOW CAN YOUR PROVE YOU HAVE PERIPHERAL NEUROPATHY AT YOUR HEARING?

 The SSA might deny your case at the initial level and second level.
-Find out more about the stages of the Social Security review process.
+Find out about the stages of the Social Security review process.
 If the SSA denies your SSD benefits, then you have the right to request a hearing.
 Your hearing will be before an administrative law judge (ALJ) from the Social Security Administration.
-The ALJ’s job is to look at your claim, review your medical records, and determine if you should be paid SSD benefits.
+The ALJ’s job is to review your medical records and decide if you should be paid SSD benefits.

 Medical Experts or ME’s often testify at SSD hearings.
 They are called by the ALJ to review your medical records.
 Also, they explain your medical conditions to the judge.